1. U.S. Expat Tax Filing & Due Dates

 12. Renouncing U.S. Citizenship & Exit Tax

-In recent years, we’ve seen frequent media reports of U.S. CITIZENS RENOUNCING THEIR CITIZENSHIP to avoid the headaches, hassle, and cost of filing U.S. tax returns and paying U.S. taxes.
+In recent years, we’ve seen frequent media reports of U.S citizens renouncing their citizenship to avoid the headaches, hassle, and cost of filing U.S. tax returns and paying U.S. taxes.
 While this may sound appealing, it does come with its own set of tax considerations.

 The U.S. Tax Code (under Section 877A) imposes an “exit tax” on U.S. citizens who renounce their citizenship.
 Under the exit tax rules, a U.S. citizen is deemed to have sold all of his assets on the day they renounce their citizenship (“mark-to-market tax”).
-The deemed gain is taxed in the U.S. as capital gains (current maximum rate = 20%).
+The deemed gain is taxed in the U.S. as capital gains (the current maximum rate is 20%).
 The IRS will allow the tax bill to be deferred until the underlying property is sold; however, this results in the imposition of interest and the waiver of any rights under an international tax treaty with respect to the deemed income.

 The exit tax under Section 877A, only applies if:

 - the individual has a net worth of $2,000,000 or more

 - the average annual net income tax of the individual for the period of five taxable years ending before the date of the loss of United States citizenship is greater than a specified amount that is adjusted for inflation ($178,000 for 2022).

 - or, the individual fails to certify under penalties of perjury that he has complied with all U.S. federal tax obligations during the preceding five years.

 The exit tax under Section 877A also applies to green card holders who relinquish their green cards (including by taking treaty positions) if they held their green card for a period of 8 years during the last 15 years.